Video Content Marketing: Strategy and Examples

 That said, voice-over narration can bring an animated video to life and keep your audience engaged throughout.

 Headspace has made meditation accessible for millions of people.
-Through animated videos like this, Headspace explains tricky meditation concepts in an easily digestible and entertaining illustration.
+Through animations, Headspace explains tricky meditation concepts in an easily digestible and entertaining illustration.

 8. Project highlights videos to keep your community in the loop